 The ringtone options are decent with lots of types, from a softer home phone to a more attention grabbing office style, there's something for everyone.

 The speakerphone calling mode is loud and clear.
 However, if you plug in a headset for hands-free calling this is a clearer option, as you might expect.
+It outperforms most smartphones for clarity, which is quite something.

 Should I buy the Panasonic KX-TGE433B?